joelryt/chat-platform-API/README.md

 flask --app src\app run
 ```

+# API Documentation
+Api documentation can be found from path <code>/apidocs/</code> when the app is running.

 # Running the tests
 Running the tests require pytest package.
 Install pytest package using pip:
 ```